 Any affiliate links in this post will be clearly marked with a * and if you click a link and buy a product, then I may receive a small commission at no extra cost to you.
 Thank you for supporting my blog!

 I’ve seen this issue crop up a fair bit on social media recently so I thought I’d address it.
 Is moaning about motherhood helpful sometimes?
 Or is it just unnecessary negativity?

 Moaning for the sake of moaning

 I’m a member of a Facebook page for twin parents and there’s been a lot of debate on there about whether people are being overly negative or just having a bit of a moan.
 In my view there is a difference.

-There are only a very small minority of people who are just real Negative Nellies or Nancies or whatever, who moan constantly and are always complaining about how hard their life is with kids.
-Maybe these people need help more than anyone else but you know the mums I mean, where you almost feel like they’re just moaning for the sake of it?
-But most mums aren’t like that.
+There are only a very small minority of people who are just real Negative Nellies or whatever you call them.
+Who moan constantly and are always complaining about how hard their life is with kids.
+Maybe these people need help more than anyone else… But you know the mums I mean, where you almost feel like they’re just moaning for the sake of it?
+Most mums aren’t like that though.
 Most mums are very grateful for their children, can’t imagine their lives without them and wouldn’t change it for the world.

 Even just this morning for example, attempting to get my two out the house to get to our twins group, I pretty much lost my sh*zzle.
 Having battled two writhing, wriggling children into new nappies and clothes, while they did everything in their power to resist (and Henry in particular is reeeally strong 😫) I was already shattered and losing patience.
 Then as I was trying to get everything together to leave the house, H thought it hilarious to chase me and repeatedly ram his wooden push-along trolley into my ankles (really quite painful).